UncategorizedInheritance Cases Involving Foreigners in Turkey

 • Commercial shares

-• Real estate is subject to the laws of the country in which it is located.
+• Real estate is subject to the law of the country in which it is located.

-• In the case of movable property and certain inheritance relationships, the national law of the deceased may be taken into account.
+• For movable assets and certain inheritance relations, the national law of the deceased may be taken into account.

 This distinction affects the entire process, from determining inheritance shares to litigation strategy.

-Types of Inheritance Cases Involving Foreigners in Turkey
+Types of Inheritance Lawsuits for Foreigners in Turkey

-The main inheritance cases that foreigners can initiate or be a party to in Turkey are as follows:
+The main inheritance lawsuits that foreigners may file or become a party to in Turkey are as follows [2][4]:

 How to Obtain a Certificate of Inheritance for Foreigners?

 The first step in the inheritance process in Turkey is usually obtaining a certificate of inheritance.
-Foreign heirs can request a certificate of inheritance from Turkish courts.
-At this stage:
+Foreign heirs may request a certificate of inheritance from Turkish courts.
+At this stage, the following documents are of great importance [2]:

 • Apostille or consular certifications

-Challenges Faced by Foreigners in Inheritance Cases in Turkey
+Difficulties Faced by Foreigners in Inheritance Lawsuits in Turkey

 In practice, foreign heirs may encounter various problems.
 The most common difficulties are as follows:

-• Lack of knowledge about the legal system and procedures
+• Lack of knowledge of the legal system and legal procedures

 • Language and communication problems